ntvthuyen/ntvthuyen.github.io_old/about/index.md

 ## About me!

 My name is Vinh-Thuyen.
 I'm a computer science student.
-I love computers, games, playing guitar, swimming and penguins.
+I love computers, games, manga, playing guitar, swimming and penguins.

 ## About this blog